simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 #### Regularly Updating Software and Devices

 Another important strategy is to regularly update software and devices to stay protected against new threats and vulnerabilities.
 This includes installing **security updates and patches** as soon as they become available.
 Software and device manufacturers often release updates to address security vulnerabilities that have been discovered.
-Therefore, it is essential to keep your software and devices up to date to stay protected against new threats.
+Therefore, you need to keep your software and devices up to date to stay protected against new threats.

 It is also important to note that outdated software and devices can be more vulnerable to **cyber attacks**.
 Therefore, it is recommended to replace outdated devices and software with newer versions that are supported by the manufacturer.